jibjab1337/gps_guided_autonomous_vehicle/README.md

 5. Digital magnetometer must be placed 15 cm away from any electrical component of the vehicle.
 I chose to put it on a makeshift 20 cm tall tower.
 If you don't do this, you will not get proper angles from the compass.
 Also, the model I bought is very sensitive to its environment; I would test out the compass in different areas of my college campus and would find that the compass just did not work in specific areas.
 All angles in this project range from 0.00 to 359.99 degrees with 0 degrees being north, 90 degrees being east, 180 degrees being south, 270 degrees being west and 359.99 degrees being north again.
 To test if you calibrated your compass correctly, pick up the vehicle and have it face the general direction of true north, south, east, west and see if the angle bearing values closely match the numbers I outlined.<br />

+Example of the text menu ran through the Bluetooth App on Android<br />
 ![alt text](https://github.com/jibjab1337/gps_guided_autonomous_vehicle/blob/main/Bluetooth_Serial_Monitor_Text_Menu.jpg)
 ## Version 1 - Added functionality through text menu to allow multiple destinations (up to 4)<br />
 Text menu is through Serial monitor which on the vehicle goes to Serial port 2 through the HM-10 Bluetooth module<br />